-Blogging Lesson: When you start becoming popular, your posts start getting lot of comments without any promotion.
-The social bookmarking buttons on your posts tend to be used a lot.
-If you monetize your blog, affiliates and ad networks rush to your door.
+When you start becoming popular, your posts start getting a lot of comments without any promotion.

-Finally the big day comes.
-You participate in Tour de France and win it.
-At this point, you can not count number of fans.
+Finally, the big day comes.
+You participate in the Tour de France and win it.
+At this point, you can not count the number of fans.
 Everyone wants to meet you; you start getting marriage proposals.

 When you keep up the quality, your fans will grow and you will be called the “A-List Blogger”.

 Your fans will be around the world and your posts will start hitting the front pages of popular social bookmarking sites.